abiek12/Todo-App/README.md

     npm install
     ```

-4. Create a `.env` file in the root of your project and add the necessary environment variables (if any):
+4. Create a `.env` file in the server directory of your project and add the necessary environment variables (if any):

     ```env
     PORT=3000